 3. Now, you are ready to write your script.
 Here’s what you do:

-• Give yourself no more than 10 seconds to introduce yourself since it is reasonable to presume that your prospect is busy.
+• As the caller, give yourself no more than 10 seconds to introduce yourself and the reason for calling when they pick up the phone, since it is reasonable to presume that your prospect is busy.

-• Give them no chance to answer “yes” or “no.” Ask open-ended inquiries instead to encourage conversation and keep people talking.
+• Give them no chance to answer “yes” or “no.” Ask open-ended inquiries and give value propositions instead to encourage conversation and keep people talking.

 • People enjoy talking about themselves.
-Therefore, the more you can find out about them and their company, the more probable it is that you will close the deal.
+Therefore, it should be evident that you want to learn about them and their company, the more probable it is that you will close the deal.

 COLD CALLING SCRIPT GUIDE: